AramZS/twitter-search-shortcode/README.md

 * Finally got it working.

 == Upgrade Notice ==

+= 0.8 =
+* Created Dashboard options page for plugin with instructions for use.
+* Now allow users to set a custom datetime for all archives to reference.
+* Blackbird Pie Support

 = 0.5 =
 This version caches the chats, so you won't loose them in a week.